About Me

 -

 Teens and adults who are neurodivergent.
 Many of the adults I work with are learning they are neurodivergent in adulthood.
 Areas of support that I offer may include reducing masking, exploring and embracing a neurodivergent identity, exploring internalized ableism and support with managing meltdowns.
-I also recently began providing autism assessments for existing clients utilizing the MIGDAS-2 and SRS-2.
+I also provide abbreviated autism assessments for existing clients utilizing the MIGDAS-2 and SRS-2.
 The assessment process is collaborative and your results will be incorporated into our therapeutic work together.

 -

 Teens and adults who have experienced traumatic events such as car accidents, falls and other injuries.
+Additionally, I work with childhood abuse and developmental trauma (such as emotional neglect).
 Support may include the use of somatic experiencing techniques to process trauma.
+It may also include the use of EMDR (Eye Movement Desensitization and Reprocessing), for trauma resolution.

 -